jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 3.0.7 =
+Fixed a variable conflict.
+Verified compatibility with WordPress 3.7.

 = 3.0.6 =
 Added userquery short code which allows you to query the wp_users and wp_usermeta tables and display results.
 Added support for multiple select menu selections.
 Added support for displaying fields based on user role.